Bentenjima Station: Lines

 Bentenjima Station is served by the JR Tōkai Tōkaidō Main Line, and is located 269.8 kilometers from the official starting point of the line at Tokyo.

+The Tōkaidō Shinkansen runs directly adjacent to the north side of the station, without stopping.

 Station layout

 Bentenjima Station has a single island platform serving Track 1 and Track 2.
 The platforms are unusually wide, and the station building is located underneath the platforms.
 The station is staffed.